tribc/ddd-cqrs/README.md

 # ddd-cqrs
-A very simple framework for certain aspects of DDD and CQRS.
+A very (very) simple framework for certain aspects of DDD and CQRS.
 This includes command and command handling, as well as events and event handling.
+Should be used within one application.